Lawns.

 Lawn mowers are obviously small engines but perhaps what's not so obvious is that they do not run well on motor oil.

-These smaller engines operated at different temperature levels than cars so the characteristics of the oil required to run an efficient engine need to be different.
+These smaller engines operate at different temperature levels than cars so the characteristics of the oil required to run an efficient engine need to be different.